jarekratajski/etaWs/presentation/reveal/src/lconf/lconf_part2.md

-Disclaimer: There ar various JVM implementations from multiple vendors.
+Disclaimer: There are  various JVM implementations from multiple vendors.
-In the next part I will describe mostly Oracle JVM/OpenJDK.
+In the next part I will describe mostly Oracle JVM/OpenJDK